-Waterways Stage combines the power of the performance arts with the joy of scientific investigation to engage students and their communities in their local watersheds.
-Classrooms from around Vermont collaborate with expert educators from Very Merry Theatre and ECHO, Leahy Center for Lake Champlain to research and perform original plays on a pressing water quality issue.
+Waterways Stage combines the power of the performing arts with the joy of scientific investigation to engage students and their communities in their local watersheds.
+Classrooms from around Vermont collaborate with expert educators from Very Merry Theatre, ECHO, Leahy Center, and Lake Champlain Sea Grant to research and perform original plays on a pressing water quality issue.

 - How does human activity affect native ecosystems?

 - What factors influence the ability of organisms to reproduce and survive?